 Lippovans houses impresses by its own architectural style, and that blue color that make it so popular.
 The materials used for building the traditional Lippovan House are: wood, clay and reed.
 Houses are small, with simple wood decoration.
-(Pârâu, S., 1996).
+(Pârâu Steluța, Values of the traditional civilization within the Danube Delta Biosphere Reserve.
+Remarks on the Traditional Rural Architecture, p.
+5-8).
 Their clothing is simple, so their traditional attire colored in white and blue.

 The cultural pattern of Lipppovans in centered on religion and faiths strongly connected with the nature, beliefs that are applied in their working activities like agriculture, fishing, reed harvesting.)
-One example is when it is draught all the inhabitants of the village pray together with the priest, in the church and outside of it.(Pârâu, S., 1996).
+One example is when it is draught all the inhabitants of the village pray together with the priest, in the church and outside of it.( Pârâu Steluţa, Ethnic Communities in the Danube Delta.
+A Cultural Dialogue p.
+5-8).

 The human has its own role in developing a responsible tourism in Danube Delta: from the point of view of the locals, and of the tourists.
 A number of twenty five villages appeared to the good conditions for living in the reserve, being inhabited by the ethnical group of Romanians, Ukrainians and the Lippovans.
-We can avoid mass tourism in Danube Delta by offering to the potential tourists a wide range of activities and types of tourism: ecotourism, recreation tourism, and rural tourism (based on local traditions, gastronomy, ethnography,) and cultural tourism (ruins, churches and festivals).
+We can avoid mass tourism in Danube Delta by offering to the potential tourists a wide range of activities and types of tourism: ecotourism, recreation tourism, and rural tourism

+(based on local traditions, gastronomy, ethnography,) and cultural tourism (ruins, churches and festivals).